Sondbg/Angular/README.md

 Currently the user data is stored in the SessionStorage.
 The personal cart data is stored in LocalStorage.

+## Profile

+The Profile page reads live data from the backend and provides your unique ID number and a list of your last orders.

 ## In development
 In progress of adding filters to the catalog page
-The Cart page is not currently sending data to Netsuite